syncthing/syncthing/protocol/PROTOCOL.md

 The Repository field identifies the repository that the index message pertains to.
 For single repository implementations an empty repository ID is acceptable, or the word "default".
 The Name is the file name path relative to the repository root.
 The Name is always in UTF-8 NFC regardless of operating system or file system specific conventions.
 The combination of Repository and Name uniquely identifies each file in a cluster.

-The Version field is a counter that is initially zero for each file.
-It is incremented each time a change is detected.
+The Version field is the value of a cluster wide Lamport clock indicating when the change was detected.
+The clock ticks on every detected and received change.
 The combination of Repository, Name and Version uniquely identifies the contents of a file at a certain point in time.

 The Flags field is made up of the following single bit flags: